BHP exits diamonds with sale to Harry Winston

 Harry Winston said in a statement that it would fund the cash deal with existing resources and debt, including a $400 million term loan and a $100 million revolving credit facility.

-"I think the danger for Harry Winston is they may alienate some of their investors who are holding the stock for exposure to the retail division," said Edward Sterck, an analyst with BMO Capital Markets.
-"That exposure is diluted with the expansion of the mining division."

-Shares of Harry Winston were down 2.23 percent at C$13.15 on Tuesday afternoon on the Toronto Stock Exchange.

-The deal also pours cold water on market hopes of a merger between BHP and Rio's diamond assets - a tie-up considered in the past which would have propelled diamonds into the FTSE 100.
+Tuesday's deal does however pour cold water on market hopes of a merger between BHP and Rio's diamond assets - a tie-up considered in the past which would have propelled diamonds into the FTSE 100.
 Analysts and industry sources had long said a spin-off of Rio's assets was more likely.

 GROWTH POTENTIAL